NIKSS-vSwitch/nikss/mininet/README.md

 This file explains how to use PSA-eBPF with Mininet.
 To learn more about the PSA-eBPF compiler, please visit [the official documentation site](https://github.com/p4lang/p4c/tree/main/backends/ebpf/psa).

-The `mininet/lib` directory contains a Python file (`psabpf_mn.py`) that implements Mininet objects to run PSA-eBPF in the Mininet environment.
+The `mininet/lib` directory contains a Python file (`nikss_mn.py`) that implements Mininet objects to run PSA-eBPF in the Mininet environment.
-The Mininet objects are Python wrappers on top of the `psabpf-ctl` tool.
+The Mininet objects are Python wrappers on top of the `nikss-ctl` tool.

 **Note!** The PSA-eBPF switch does not currently expose any remote control interface (such as P4Runtime or Thrift).
 The integration of PSA-eBPF with a control plane software stack is still to be done.
-Hence, the Mininet wrappers use local the `psabpf-ctl` commands to manage P4 programs.
+Hence, the Mininet wrappers use local the `nikss-ctl` commands to manage P4 programs.

 ## Writing Mininet script for PSA-eBPF